Influence of a coronal envelope as a free boundary to global convective dynamo simulations: Conclusion

-Particularly remarkable is the impact of the coronal envelope on the magnetic properties of our simulations.
-The fact that the \emph{Parker--Yoshimura rule} can explain the migration direction of mean toroidal magnetic field found in our simulations has an impact on the equatorward migration of the magnetic field in the Sun.
+The fact that the Parker--Yoshimura rule can explain the migration direction of mean toroidal magnetic field found in our simulations has an impact on the interpretation of equatorward migration of the magnetic field in the Sun.
 Applying this rule to the Sun will lead to the generation of toroidal field in the near-surface shear layer, where negative shear can cause equatorward migration.
-This would also imply that sunspots are formed near the surface by a local flux concentration mechanism as proposed by \cite{BKKMR11} and \cite{SN12}.
+This would also imply that sunspots are formed near the surface by a local flux concentration mechanism as proposed by \cite{BKKMR11}, \cite{SN12}, \cite{WLBKR13,WLBKR16}, and \cite{KBKKR16}.
 Furthermore, we find that in our simulations turbulent pumping is not strong enough to cause a preferred radial orientation of magnetic field near the surface as in the Sun.
 This is possibly due to insufficient stratification in our simulations.
-However, a detailed analysis of the effect of turbulent pumping crucial depends on the test-field method \citep[e.g,][]{SRSRC07}.
+However, a detailed analysis of the effect of turbulent pumping crucially depends on the test-field method \citep[e.g,][]{SRSRC07,WRKKB16}.